-William J. Brunken, PhD, Professor in the Department of Ophthalmology and Director of the Center for Vision Research, has been named to serve on the Association of University Professors of Ophthalmology's Research Director's Council.
+William J. Brunken, PhD, Professor in the Department of Ophthalmology and Director of the Center for Vision Research, has been elected to serve on the Association of University Professors of Ophthalmology's Research Director's Council for five years.

 Photoreceptor Protein Dynamics, Transport and Localization